Arthurmtro/openapi-tools/examples/react-app/README.md

 - Configuring debounce behavior with options for delay and maxWait time

 Try typing rapidly in the search field to see the debouncing in action.
 The "API Calls Attempted" counter will increase with each keystroke, but the "API Calls Executed" counter will only increase when the debounce delay has passed without a new keystroke.

-### Enhanced Logging

-The enhanced logger features:
-- Color-coded log levels (debug, info, warn, error)
-- Timestamp prefixes for each log entry
-- Error classification (NETWORK, TIMEOUT, AUTH, SERVER, etc.)
-- Detailed error formatting with status codes and error details

-All logs are displayed in the console panel in the app interface.

 ### Request Cancellation